-Hi, I am a dog-publisher—what a surprise, right?
+Hi, I am a perro-publisher—what a surprise, right?
 I am from Mexico and, as you can see, English is not my first language.
 But whatever.
-My educational background is on Philosophy, specifically Philosophy of Culture.
-My grade studies focus on intellectual property—mainly copyright—, free culture, free software and, of course, free publishing.
-If you still want a name, call me Dog.
+My educational background is in Philosophy, specifically Philosophy of Culture.
+My studies focus on intellectual property—mainly copyright—, free culture, free software and, of course, free publishing.
+If you still need a name, call me Perro.

-In other terms, this blog is about what surrounds and what is supposed to be the foundations of publishing.
+In other terms, this blog is about what surrounds and what the foundations of publishing are supposed to be.
 Yeah, of course you are gonna find technical writing.
-However, it is just because on these days the spine of publishing talks with zeros and ones.
-So, let start to think what is publishing nowadays!
+However, it is just because in these days the spine of publishing talks with zeros and ones.
+So, let's start to think about what publishing is nowadays!

 Some last words.
 I have to admit I don't feel comfortable writing in English.
-I find unfair that we, people from non-English spoken worlds, have to use this language in order to be noticed by you.
-It makes me feel bad that we are constantly translating what other persons are saying while just a few homies translate from Spanish to English.
-So I decided to have at least a bilingual blog.
-I write in English while I translate to Spanish, so I can improve this skill —also: thanks S.O. for help me to improve the English version xoxo.
+I find it unfair that we, people from non-English spoken worlds, have to use this language in order to be noticed.
+It makes me feel bad that we are constantly translating what other people are saying while just a few homies translate Spanish to English.
+So I at least decided to have a bilingual blog.
+Sometimes I write in English while I translate to Spanish, so I can improve this skill —also: thanks S.O. for helping me improve the English version xoxo.

-That's not enough and it doesn't invite to collaboration.
+That's not enough and it doesn't invite collaboration.
 So this blog uses

-po files for its contents.
+po files for its contents and Pecas Markdown for its syntax.
 You can always collaborate in the translation or edition of any language.
-Just visit Contact's page.
-Or better, create a blog with this code.
-Just visit Fork's page.

 That's all folks!
 And don't forget: fuck adds.
 Fuck spam.
 And fuck proprietary culture.
 Freedom to the moon!